Early Enteral Nutrition in Trauma Patients

 The above example is over-simplified for illustrative purposes.
 An appropriate local process, which includes all key stakeholders, should be undertaken to generate the actual TRS used at each target site.
 Each target site’s TRS may differ slightly however the consideration of local factors in the generation of a simple statement will enhance implementation.

-5) Parts (or all) of the new treatment can be tried by the clinician with ease.
 The provision of early EN is a flexible intervention.
-The clinician can pick and choose the most appropriate patients for an initial trial and initial EN starting rates may be lower than the clinician usually uses.
+The clinician can pick an choose the most appropriate patients for an initial trial and initial EN starting rates may be lower than the clinician usually uses.
 Once confidence and skills are established, more complex patients may be fed and starting rates may be increased.

 Although clinicians are more likely to change practice when presented with the definitive results of a well conducted multi-centre clinical trial conducted in their own healthcare setting, a meta-analysis of smaller trials may also appropriately influence practice change (Doig et al. 2008; Perrier et al. 2011).

 Inherent qualities of research evidence, such as clear patient benefits, compatibility with existing beliefs and values, “observability”, complexity, and “trialability” all contribute towards a new treatment’s up-take into practice (Davis and Taylor-Vaisey 1997).
 Using a novel meta-analysis demonstrating that early EN reduces mortality in trauma patients as an example, we show how appraisal from the perspective of these practice change qualities may lead to a better understanding of the potential for change.
 Understanding the potential for change is a necessary first step towards achieving any real change.